Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-Consider a separated bicontext $X_1,X_2 \subset X$ in some tree decomposition from $\Tt_e$.
-Let $\to$ be the orientation of $(X_1,e)$ and $(X_2,e)$.
-Let $Y$ be the separating node from the definition of a separated triple.
+Consider a separated bicontext $X,X' \subset Y$ in some tree decomposition from $\Tt_e$, i.e.~there is $Z$ such that $X,X' \subset Z \subset Y$.
+Let $\to$ be the orientation of $(X,e)$ and $(X',e)$.
 Consider two cases, depending on whether $A \hgraph B$ and $B \hgraph C$ are oriented in the same direction by $\to$. \begin{enumerate} \item Suppose that $A \hgraph B$ and $B \hgraph C$ are oriented in the same direction by $\to$.
 Let $a,b,c$ be the images of $A,B,C$ under the recolouring $e$.
 Here is a picture of the situation: \mypic{88} The dotted lines in the picture mean that there may or may not be an edge.
-By flipping the supercolours $A$ and $C$, we know that either there is no edge between $a$ and $c$, or there is one edge that goes in the south-east direction, as in the terms from Claim~\ref{claim:polarisation-branching-term-one}.
-Consider the witness $v_2$ from Claim~\ref{claim:polarisation-obstructions-one}, applied to the context $Y \subset X$.
-Like all contexts in $\Tt_e$, this context has recolouring $e$, and therfeore we can assume that the witness $v_2$ has colour $b$.
+By potentially flipping the supercolours $A$ and $C$, we may ensure that either there is no edge between $a$ and $c$, or there is one edge that goes from the top-right to the bottom-left ports on the picture.
+Consider the right-witness $y_2$ from Claim~\ref{claim:polarisation-obstructions-one}, applied to the context $Z \subset Y$.
+Like all contexts in $\Tt_e$, this context has recolouring $e$, and therefore we can assume that the witness $y_2$ has colour $b$.
 (This is because composing the context with itself gives such a witness, and the theories are idempotent.)
-By keeping only this witness $v_2$, we see that the bicontext $X_1,X_2 \subset X$ contains the following as an induced sub-graph: \mypic{89} By flipping the supercolours $AB$ and $BC$, we get an obstruction from $\Oo$. \item Suppose now that $A \hgraph B$ and $B \hgraph C$ are oriented in opposite directions by $\to$.
-Using a similar argument as in the previous case, we see that the bicontext $X_1, X_2 \subseteq X$ contains the following as an induced subgraph: \mypic{91} After flipping the supercolours $BC$, we get an obstruction from $\Oo$. \end{enumerate} \end{proof}
+By keeping only this witness $y_2$, we see that the bicontext $X,X' \subset Z$ contains the following as an induced subgraph: \mypic{89} (The fact that there is no edges between $y_2$ and $Z.b$ follows from the facts that the decomposition is normalised and since it is oriented, there is no self-entanglement.
+This is also true for the cases below.)

+By flipping the supercolours $AB$ and $BC$, we get a template from the obstruction duo $F$, which we now recall for convenience: \mypic{167} By an easy application of Lemma~\ref{lem:strahler-dichotomy-family}, we may ensure that this is always the same obstruction from the duo. \item Suppose now that $A \hgraph B$ and $B \hgraph C$ are oriented in opposite directions by $\to$.
+Using the same argument as in the previous case but with a left-witness from Claim~\ref{claim:polarisation-obstructions-one}, we see that the bicontext $X, X' \subset Z$ contains the following as an induced subgraph: \mypic{91} After flipping the supercolours $BC$, we again recover a template from the obstruction duo $F$. \end{enumerate} By applying Lemma~\ref{lem:strahler-dichotomy-family}, we obtain sub-decompositions of unbounded Strahler number where always the same case holds, and the same obstruction from duo is covered.
+Moreover, the fact that the corresponding initial graph is covered by the leaves is an easy consequence of uniformity.
+Therefore we conclude that $\Tt_e$, and thus also $\Tt$, covers a colour-flip of an obstruction from $\bar \Oo$. \end{claimproof}